 Is it worth losing weight with a juice diet?

-The primary motivation for a juice cleanse is usually not pure weight loss.
-We therefore recommend not viewing the juice cleanse as a diet, but primarily as a cleanse.
-You can think of it as a kind of reset so that you can then start again.
-A juice diet is the ideal starting point for a healthier lifestyle.
-Because diets usually don't work in the long term anyway.
-We recommend a healthy and balanced lifestyle that can be implemented in the long term and is good for you all round.
+The primary motivation for a juice cleanse is usually not weight loss.
+Therefore, we recommend viewing a juice cleanse not as a diet, but primarily as a cleanse.
+You can think of it as a kind of reset, allowing you to start fresh.
+A juice cleanse is an ideal starting point for a healthier lifestyle.
+After all, diets generally don't work in the long run.
+We recommend a healthy and balanced lifestyle that can be maintained long-term and is beneficial to you overall.

-Conclusion on the Juice Diet
+Conclusion on the juice diet